just-hms/jim/README.md

 jim --rn command new_name
 ```

-will rename the specified command with the provided `new_name`
+Will rename the specified command with the provided `new_name`.

 #### `--run`